Configurable photonic simulator for quantum field dynamics: Optical time algorithm

 For the vast majority of physically relevant scalar quantum field theories, the Hamiltonian matrix is of block-diagonal form $H = H^{\phi} \oplus H^{\pi}$ with commuting blocks $[H^{\phi}, H^{\pi}] = \mathds{O}_{N}$.
 Under this assumption, we prove in App.~\ref{subsec:Proof2} that $S(t)$ admits the general decomposition

+where $S_{\text{I}}$ is a time-independent passive transformation, here denoted as interferometer.
 Remarkably, the design of the corresponding optical circuit, see Fig.~\hyperref[fig:OTA]{2}, is independent of the theory under consideration.
 Instead, the structure of the Hamiltonian of interest is fully encoded in the parameters of the optical elements via

 Therein, $P_{N} = [ p_{1}, \ldots, p_{N} ]^{\intercal}$ is composed of the real and orthonormal eigenvectors $p_{j}$ of $H^{\phi}$ (and $H^{\pi})$.
 The ratio of the corresponding eigenvalues $\lambda^{\phi}_{j}$ and $\lambda^{\pi}_{j}$ is related to the squeezing amplitudes